govuk-one-login/authentication-api/account-management-api/docs/account-management-api.md

 ### Authenticate a user

 You can make a `POST` request to the `/authenticate` endpoint to check that the user’s account exists and the password is valid.
-This is commonly used before a user changes their password.
+This is commonly used before a user changes their password or deletes their account.

 Example request: